 Rather than transferring the biodegradable kitchen and household waste to the landfill, building a compost pile is a practical solution to the waste problem.
 Compost can inhibit some plant diseases and pests, remove the need for chemical fertilizers, and increase the water efficiency of your plantings.
 However, some things should never go into your compost bin or pile.

 Beyond attracting insects and rodents, these materials present other problems in composting.

 Raw rice can produce bacteria that is dangerous.
-So you would never want to include it in a compose pile, if you are looking for certain nutrients that rice contain, just cook the rice beforehand.
+So you would never want to include it in a compost pile, if you are looking for certain nutrients that rice contains, just cook the rice beforehand.

 2. Used cooking oil, grease and fat